 This newly renovated place is quite nice, very light, very bright, very airy.
 There are roughly 40 stalls from what l counted selling various seafood like tuna, clams, mussels and cod-fish.
-It was a pleasure to walk around, the aisles were wide and plenty of space for people to maneuver their shopping bags on wheels.
+It was a pleasure to walk around, the aisles were wide and plenty of space for people with their shopping bags on wheels.
 The fish mongers were smiling, and the offerings looked really fresh.

 The fruit and vegetable stands also had everything, from the biggest bell peppers l have ever seen to garlic, eggplant and tomatoes.
 It was on that morning full of old ladies and men shopping.
 The people were obviously used to strangers with cell phones, like me taking photos, and they were very obliging when l asked to take photos of their stands.

-This is a perfect place to shop for groceries if you live in Seville old town, or are renting while on vacation or slow travel.
-It is a pleasure to shop there.
+You should visit because this is a perfect place to shop for groceries if you live in Seville old town, or are renting an AirBnB while on vacation or slow traveling.
+Shopping is a pleasure thanks to the relaxed atmosphere.
 There are two cafes that serve food made from fresh ingredients found right in there.
 That makes it kind of cool :-) .

-So, for what to do in Seville, you can check out where the locals shop, maybe grab a bite..then check out the Roman ruins in the museum in the basement and of course the view from the top.
+You can check out where the locals shop, maybe grab a bite..then check out the Roman ruins in the museum in the basement and of course the view from the top of the Metropol Parasol.
 It’s €2 entry fee for the ruins and the view, and that includes a drink at the restaurant upstairs.
 Very good value indeed.

 To see other tourist attractions in Seville, we recommend GetYourGuide tours which we use personally.